sid-maddy/8051.js/docs/back-end/utils.md

 ## executeNextLine
 > 1. Checks for `END` assembler directive to stop execution of code.
+> 2. Checks for blank lines and `ORG` assembler directive and ignores them.
-> 2. Resets state of microcontroller before executing next line, if required.
+> 3. Resets state of microcontroller before executing next line, if required.
-> 3. Calls `parseLine` to parse and execute the next line.
+> 4. Calls `parseLine` to parse and execute the next line.

 > Returns an object indicating the status of execution, an error message if error occurred, and the line number which will be executed next.